cbreakspear/demo_cicd_node_k8/readme.txt

 resource_group	The name of your resource group cluster_name	The name of your cluster

+--YOU WILL ALSO HAVE TO UPDATE THE k8Deploy File yaml

 --OTHER STUFF THAT COULD HELP
 az aks get-credentials --resource-group myResourceGroup --name myAKSCluster